Italy's Bersani seeks way out of vote impasse

 Monti, who has asked for meetings with the leaders of all the major parties, also met Renzi on Tuesday.

-Although Grillo has ruled out supporting Bersani in a confidence vote, the center left's program contains many points which could win support from the 5-Star Movement, which rode a wave of anger against the austerity policies imposed by Monti's technocrat government.
+Although Grillo has ruled out supporting Bersani in a confidence vote, the centre left's programme contains many points which could win support from the 5-Star Movement, which rode a wave of anger against the austerity policies imposed by Monti's technocrat government.

 Bersani proposed moving away from "the cage of austerity" and said he would lead a "correction to European stability policies" which had created a level of hardship that was putting the future of democracy at risk.